garmin/pyrex/README.md

 #### Binding directories into the container
 In order for bitbake running in the container to be able to build, it must have access to the data and config files from the host system.
-To make this easy, a variable called `run:bind` is specified in the config file.
-Any directory that appears in this variable will be bound into the container image at the same path (e.g. `/foo/bar` in the host will be bound to `/foo/bar` in the container engine.
-By default, only the Openembedded root directory (a.k.a.
+There are two variables that can be set to specify what is bound into the container, the `PYREX_CONFIG_BIND` environment variable and the `run:bind` option specified in the config file.
+Both variables are a whitespace separated list of host paths that should be bound into the container at the same path (e.g. `/foo/bar` in the host will be bound to `/foo/bar` in the container engine).

-`$PYREX_OEROOT`) is bound.
-This is the minimum that can be bound, and is generally sufficient for most use cases.
-If additional directories need to be accessed by the container image, they can be added to this list by the user.
+The `PYREX_CONFIG_BIND` environment variable is intended to specify the minimal set of bound directories required to initialize a default environment, and should only be set the by the environment initialization script, not by end users.
+The default value for this variable if unspecified is the parent of the sourced Pyrex initialization script.
+If the sourced script happens to be a symbolic link, the parent directory is determined before the symbolic link is resolved.

+The `run:bind` config file option is intended to allow users to specify additional paths that they want to bind.
+For convenience, the default value of this variable allows users to specify binds in the `PYREX_BIND` environment variable if they wish.

-Common reasons for adding new paths include:
+Common reasons users might need to bind new paths include:
 * Alternate (out of tree) locations for sstate and download caches
 * Alternate (out of tree) build directories
-* Additional layers that are not under the OEROOT directory
+* Additional layers that are not under the default bind directories

-It is recommended to use this variable and bind directories in a 1-to-1 fashion rather than try to remap them to different paths inside the container image.
-Bitbake tends to encode file paths into some of its internal state (*Note* **Not** sstate, which should always be position independent), and remapping the paths might make it difficult to do builds outside of Pyrex if necessary.
+When the container environment is setup some basic sanity checks will be performed to makes sure that important directories like the bitbake and build directories are bound into the container.

 You should **never** map directories like `/usr/bin`, `/etc/`, `/` as these will probably just break the container.
 It is probably also unwise to map your